-Participation: Students are expected to participate in all class discussions.
-It is the student's responsibility to contact Dr. Oliver PRIOR to class if an illness or emergency requires the student to miss class.
+Participation: Students are expected to participate in all class discussions and participate in all laboratory exercises.
+It is the student's responsibility to contact the instructor PRIOR to class if an illness or emergency requires the student to miss class.
 Any missed work due to a University approved excuses MUST be made-up within 5 days.

-Attendance / Absences: Attendance is required at each class meeting.
-If an exam is missed, a make-up exam will be given only for University-approved excuses as outlined in the Student Policy eHandbook.
+Attendance/ Absences: Attendance is required at each class meeting.
+If an exam is missed, a make-up exam will be given only for University-approved excuses as outlined in the Student Policy eHandbook (www.auburn.edu/studentpolicies).
 Arrangements to take the make-up exam must be made in advance and the exam taken within 5 days of the missed exam.
-Students who miss an exam because of illness should inform the Dr. Oliver prior to the missed class if possible.
-A doctor's statement for verification of sickness is required and should clear the absence with Dr. Oliver the day the return to class.
-Other unavoidable absences from campus must be documented and cleared with Dr. Oliver in advance.
-No late assignments or quizzes will be accepted outside of extreme circumstances noted by the Dr. Oliver.
+Students who miss an exam because of illness should inform the instructor prior to the missed class if possible.
+A doctor's statement for verification of sickness is required and should clear the absence with the instructor the day the return to class.
+Other unavoidable absences from campus must be documented and cleared with the instructor in advance.
+No late assignments or quizzes will be accepted outside of extreme circumstances noted by the professor.
 Please carefully adhere to established assignment deadlines.
-In such a case Dr. Oliver will have the discretion of lowering the assignment a percentage of the overall grade for each day that it is late.
+In such a case the professor will have the discretion of lowering the assignment a percentage of the overall grade for each day that it is late.